sipherxyz/protocol-contracts/transfer-proxy/readme.md

 Order execution is done by TransferManager.
 There are 2 variants:

 - SimpleTransferManager (it simply transfers assets from maker to taker and vice versa)
-- RaribleTransferManager (sophisticated version, it takes in account protocol commissions, royalties etc)
+- SipherTransferManager (sophisticated version, it takes in account protocol commissions, royalties etc)

-TODO: There are plans to extend RaribleTransferManager to support more royalty schemes and add new features like custom fees, multiple order beneficiaries.
+TODO: There are plans to extend SipherTransferManager to support more royalty schemes and add new features like custom fees, multiple order beneficiaries.

 This part of the algorithm can be extended with custom ITransferExecutor.
 In future, new executors will be added to support new asset types, for example, executor for handling bundles can be added.